BPYap/Question-Generation/README.md

  - `similarity_threshold`: Threshold for cosine similarity score when matching source sentence and target sentence.
 Source-target pair whose cosine similarity score is lower than this threshold value is discarded.

 ##### prepare_dataset
- - `validation_ratio`: Ratio of validation set when splitting data set for OpenNMT training.
+ - `validation_ratio`: Ratio to split for validation set.
- - `test_ratio`: Ratio of test set when splitting data set for OpenNMT training.
+ - `test_ratio`: Ratio to split for test set.

 ##### preprocess
  - Refer to http://opennmt.net/OpenNMT-py/options/preprocess.html